Wonder what there is to do during winter in Illinois? You came to the right place.

 Consider Hike the Vines in Galena which will take you snowshoeing by wineries and vineyards for tastes along your trek.

-Couples may like Snowshoe Under the Stars: Sweetheart Style that is hosted at Goodenow Grove Nature Preserve.
+Couples may like Snowshoe Under the Stars: Sweetheart Style which is hosted at Goodenow Grove Nature Preserve.

 For more information on snowshoeing, check out our experience at Starved Rock.